 - increase the extent to which disabled pupils can participate in schools’ curriculums;

 - improve the physical environment of schools.
 This increases the extent to which disabled pupils are able to take advantage of education and benefits, facilities or services provided or offered by schools;

 - improve the delivery of information to disabled pupils which is readily accessible to pupils who are not disabled.

 All maintained schools publish an Accessibility Plan on their website.

 General transport accessibility strategy for Dorset

-Working with the Borough of Poole and Dorset council we have a Local Transport Plan.
+We are working with Dorset council and have produced a Local Transport Plan.
 This has a general accessibility strategy for the county.
 This includes our plans for improving public transport and travel routes for people with disabilities and young people.